-When remote maintenance access is activated, the event message Remote maintenance on is sent to all message destinations where the corresponding filter criteria in the assigned event table is set accordingly (see chapter "Event tables", page 228).
+When remote maintenance access is activated, the event message Remote maintenance on is sent to all message destinations where the corresponding filter criteria in the assigned event table is set accordingly (see chapter Event tables).

+If remote maintenance is released, this can be recognised in the WebAdmin title bar of the symbol.
 Remote maintenance access can be enabled or barred using the function codes both from the idle state and the talk state, e.g. after an enquiry.